ga-wdi-boston/html-css-layout-bootstrap-sass/README.md

 well as optional JavaScript extensions.
 It aims to ease the development of dynamic websites and web applications.

-Bootstrap is a front end framework, that is, an interface for the user, unlike the server-side code which resides on the "back end" or server.
+"Bootstrap is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web." - bootstrap.com

+Download Bootstrap

 Bootstrap is the most-starred project on GitHub, with over 90K stars and more than 38K forks.